Tuesday, December 26, 2017

 THE GOLDEN CIRCLE

-It was truly unexpected to see Colin Firth return in a screen combination with the main lead actor Taron Egerton.
-Actress Julianne Moore does a great performance as the smart and cunning villainess who has a secret motivation that doesn’t involve world domination or doomsday cataclysm.
-Pop musician Elton John was no actor but rather than a cameo, he outplays himself as being in a supporting role.
+It was unexpected to see Colin Firth return in a jumbled mess with the main lead actor, Taron Egerton.
+Actress Julianne Moore gives a sterling performance as the intelligent and cunning villainess with a secret motivation that doesn't involve world domination or doomsday cataclysm.
+Pop musician Elton John was no actor, but rather than a cameo, he outplays himself as being in a supporting role.
 Halle Berry was sweet as the American female counterpart of Merlin.
 Jeff Bridges was a bit of a dandy as the head of the Statesman agency.
-Channing Tatum was good but I felt his character Tequila could have had more screen-time, if he was featured in the rest of the movie for more action.
+Channing Tatum was good, but I felt his character Tequila could have had more screen time if he had been in the rest of the movie for more action.

 Star rating: (6/10) Fair Movie